Menu

 • Delete the submission

-• Change status (New, In Progress, Resolved, etc.)
+• Change status (Open, In Progress, Resolved, Closed, Won’t Fix, Needs More Info)

 • Start discussions in the comments section